Is the Booker Prize elitist?

 Q: How is the winner of the Booker Prize chosen?

 A: The winner is selected a panel of judges who read and evaluate the submitted novels.
-The judging panel changes each year and typically consists of authors, critics, and other literary figures.
+The judging panel changes each year and is typically composed of authors, critics, and other literary figures.

 Q: Does the Booker Prize have any eligibility criteria?